AAnish11/git-commit-msg-validation/README.md

 Now when we commit the message which not followed any of defined starting pattern it will throw an erro like this.

 ```
-Bad commit message. please follow Below of one defined pattern followed by space:
+Bad commit message. please start your msg from defined below patterns followed by one space
 [init]
 [config]
 [doc]